Capital Project Update – Q4 2020

 - a dual purpose four season cab forward turf tractor for municipal parks (part of sidewalk snow removal and the consolidation of having to replace unit 37 (which is only used for summer operations currently))

-- a new street sweeper to replace the existing one ((unit 43 a 2004) new unit will have one engine instead of two and all emissions will go through the trucks catalytic converter and exhaust treatment system).
+- a new street sweeper replaced the existing one ((unit 43 a 2004) new unit has one engine instead of two and all emissions will go through the trucks catalytic converter and exhaust treatment system).

 Project description & goals: purchase of miscellaneous small equipment

-- Water tank – For crane truck will be purchased spring of 2020.
+- Water tank – For crane truck has been moved to 2022.

 Banff Recreation Grounds